rubocode/bookstore/introduction/index.md

 > It is turtles all the way down!

 PS: If you're curious as to what happened to the SIMS at SLIIT, let me be brief.
-They outsourced the project to a company called 99X for multiple millions.
+They outsourced the project to a reputed local company for multiple millions.
 After about 3 years, they abandoned the project.
-Then they went into a venture with an Indian company to modify an already existing SIMS app.
+Then they went into a venture with an Indian company to modify an already existing SIMS app to suit their needs.
 After about 4 years and wasting yet multiple millions, that also folded.
 Now — in 2025 — they are kind of back at square one.
 Ahem, actually worse:  they have hired an outside development team and running the project themselves.